Thomas James Reeves: Medal of Honor citation

 For distinguished conduct in the line of his profession, extraordinary courage and disregard of his own safety during the attack on the Fleet in Pearl Harbor, by Japanese forces on 7 December 1941.
 After the mechanized ammunition hoists were put out of action in the U.S.S.
 California, Reeves, on his own initiative, in a burning passageway, assisted in the maintenance of an ammunition supply by hand to the antiaircraft guns until he was overcome by smoke and fire, which resulted in his death.

+Awards and decorations

+CPO Reeves received the following awards for his service.